TriplyDB/Documentation/docs/triply-etl/validate/shacl/index.md

 TriplyETL has a dedicated function that can be used to automatically enforce Information Models such as the one expressed in Step 5.

-Since the Information Model is relatively small, it can be specified in-line using a [String Source](/docs/triply-etl/source-connectors#string-source).
-Longer models will probably be stored in a separate file or TriplyDB graph or asset.
+Since the Information Model is relatively small, it can be specified in-line using the [string source type](/docs/triply-etl/extract/types/#strings).
+Larger models will probably be stored in a separate file or in a TriplyDB graph or asset.

 ```ts
 validate(Source.string(`